History

 1970s

-In 1978, Kaiser Permanente School of Anesthesia affiliated with California State University Long Beach.
-This was the first master level degree, Master of Science in Nursing with a clinical specialty of nurse anesthesiology, awarded in the United States.
+In 1978, Kaiser Permanente School of Anesthesia created a partnership with California State University, Long Beach that awarded the first master’s degree in nurse anesthesia in the US.

 1980s

 The 1980s was a decade of recognition and new partnerships for the school.
-Dr. Joyce Kelly was the recipient of the AANA Helen Lamb Outstanding Educator Award in 1980.
-In 1983, Dr. Carol Franklin, M.D. became the second medical advisor for KPSA.
-Dr. Kelly and Dr. Franklin were instrumental in forging our first affiliate clinical site with the U.S. Naval Hospital in San Diego, California in 1988.
-This affiliate partnership paved the way for development of additional affiliate partnerships which continue today.
+Dr. Kelly and Dr. Franklin (medical advisor) were instrumental in forging our first affiliate clinical site with the US Naval Hospital in San Diego, California in 1988.
+This affiliate partnership paved the way for the development of additional affiliate relationships which continue today.

 History